spoonapps/docs/reference/spoonscript/startup.md

 This instruction is only applied to the output image and does not affect the intermediate container.

-If no `startup file` is used then this setting is inherited from last image in `from` command.
+If `startup file` is not specified then the startup file setting is inherited from last image listed in the `from` command.

 #### As an Executable